-In the business of retirement, you define areas that have an adverse effect on your well being, whether financial or otherwise.
+In the business of retirement, you define areas that hurt your well-being, whether financial or otherwise.

 Sit down and take a serious look into all areas of your life.

-Defining the problem may be challenging because you may find that you’ve been living in the rat race based on peer pressure from friends and relatives.
+Defining the problem may be challenging.
+You may have been living in the rat race based on peer pressure from friends and relatives.